 The minimum HOME subsidy is \$1,000 per assisted unit.
 The maximum amount of HOME funds that a participating jurisdiction may invest on a per-assisted-unit basis in affordable housing may not exceed the per-unit dollar limits established for elevator-type projects that apply to the area in which the housing is located.
-These limits (attached) should be determined annually based upon HUD guidance at 92.250:
+These limits (Attachment 12 of the AHTF Supporting Documents) should be determined annually based upon HUD guidance at 92.250: